jaimemartinagui/gvit/tests/README.md

 ```

 **Integration tests should:**
-- ✅ Test complete workflows
+- ✅ Test complete workflows.
-- ✅ Use `CliRunner` for CLI
+- ✅ Use `CliRunner` for CLI.
-- ✅ Mock only external services
+- ✅ Mock only external services.
-- ✅ Use temp directories
+- ✅ Use temp directories.

 ### Test Isolation

 Every test runs in complete isolation:
-- Temporary config directories
+- Temporary config directories.
-- Temporary git repos
+- Temporary git repos.
-- Mocked subprocess calls
+- Mocked subprocess calls.
-- No side effects on system
+- No side effects on system.

-This is achieved by the `isolate_tests` autouse fixture in `conftest.py`.
+This is achieved by the `isolate_tests` auto-use fixture in `conftest.py`.

 ---